-Even though temperatures are hovering in the upper 70s, you can still have a dog mushing experience during your visit to the Mat-Su Valley.
+Even during the summer, you can still have a dog mushing experience during a visit to the Mat-Su Valley.
 From visiting with Iditarod champions to petting newborn huskies, Iditarod and dog mushing is a year-round event in Alaska.

 Just because you are visiting Alaska in the summer, don't forget to stop in at one of the many dog mushing attractions and learn about a race that is rooted in Alaska's rich history.
+You'll get a chance to hold the puppies, take a run on makeshift dog sled and be a part of Alaska's culture.
 Then, make plans to visit again in March, when you'll see the race begin on Willow Lake.